 In honor of Dr. William L. Lockhart, an annual scholarship is presented each spring to a chemistry major who has exhibited heart.
 Applicant must have completed at least an academic year of consecutive chemistry courses at the University of West Georgia.

 Lois Martin Scholarship ($1,000)

 This scholarship was established by Dr. Frederick W. Martin, son of the late Mrs. Martin and a graduate of the University of West Georgia.
-The recipient of this scholarship will be a pre-med major.
+The recipient of this scholarship will be a medical preparation major.
 The scholarship will be awarded on the basis of GPA and potential with need being a secondary consideration.
 A college-wide scholarship committee shall choose the recipient, with recommendation provided by the Biology and Chemistry Departments.